-- SchoolMessenger-Automated phone messages and email for reminders as well as emergencies.
-Please keep your phone contacts updated. - SchoolMessenger Text Messaging- Our school utilizes the SchoolMessenger system to deliver text messages, straight to your mobile phone with important information about events, school closings, safety alerts and more.
-You can participate in this free service just by sending a text message of "Y" or "Yes" to our school's short code number, 67587.
-You can also opt out of these messages at any time by simply replying to one of our messages with "Stop". - Facebook-Please "like" Kualapu'u Public Conversion Charter School Page - Website-www.kualapuucharterschool.org - Road Sign-Drive by to see our big sign of important dates of the week.

-- Community Outreach Newsletters Newsletter will also be available on school website. - The School and Homerooms will send home flyers as needed.
+- ParentSquare We encourage all parents to download the ParentSquare App. - SchoolMessenger-Automated phone messages and email for attendance.
+Facebook-Please "like" Kualapu'u Public Conversion Charter School Page - Website-www.kualapuucharterschool.org - Road Sign-Drive by to see our big sign of important dates of the week. - Community Outreach Newsletters Newsletter will also be available on school website. - The School and Homerooms will send home flyers as needed.
 Some teachers may have their own private group and/or webpages.